Lightning causes disruption at Stansted

 Lightning strike causes Stansted Airport disruption

-Flights from Stansted Airport have been cancelled or delayed after lightning damaged its fuelling systems.
+Hundreds of passengers are stranded at Stansted Airport after lightning strikes damaged aircraft fuelling systems, grounding flights.

-Passengers are reporting major problems, with some stuck on planes awaiting take off and others being diverted.
+Flights have been cancelled or delayed and some are being diverted away from landing.

 The airport said its aircraft fuelling system was "unavailable" for a period earlier due to a lightning strike.